 Apple lately introduced tons of features that could help users stay fit and healthy.
-With the aim of turning technology for the betterment of humankind, certain features like Wellbeing, Apple Health, etc, were introduced for the Apple products.
+With the aim of turning technology for the betterment of humankind, certain features like Wellbeing, Apple Health, etc., were introduced for Apple products.
 With the Apple Watch Series 4, the company announced the new fall detection feature for the wearable.

 Here is a guide to using the Apple Watch fall detection feature.

 - Do All Apple Watches Have Fall Detection?

 - Do I Need to Enable Apple Watch Fall Detection?

 - How to Set up Your Medical ID and Emergency Contacts?